Some breasts need a little help. Here’s how you can still breastfeed your baby if you have IGT.

 You might have IGT if you have several of the following:

-- Tubular-shaped breasts (narrow base, long shape)
+- Tubular-shaped breasts (with a narrow base and a long shape)

 - Very large or bulbous areolae (as if attached onto the breast)